Finding better ways to provide the materials the world needs

 Simandou contains one of the world’s largest and richest high-grade iron ore deposits, demand for which is increasing as steelmakers look to reduce carbon emissions.

 Simandou is set to diversify our strong iron ore portfolio, complementing our high-grade Iron Ore Company of Canada products and supporting the long-term attractiveness of our Pilbara Blend™ offering.
-Our managed joint venture, Rio Tinto Simfer, holds the rights to the two southern blocks of the Simandou deposit (blocks 3 and 4).
+Our managed joint venture, Rio Tinto Simfer, holds the rights to the 2 southern blocks of the Simandou deposit (blocks 3 and 4).

 In late 2017, we discovered copper-gold mineralisation at the Winu project in the Paterson Province in Western Australia.